1. Register as a provider

 If you have multiple properties, you will have to create separate listings for each of them.

 You have the choice to ask for a rental bond from the student.
 If you do require a bond, by law, you will have to lodge the bond with NSW Fair Trading.
-Refer to information on Being a Landlord for details on your duties as landlord.
+Refer to information on Landlord's rights and responsibilities for details on your duties as landlord.

 You can always update your listing at any time if you need to amend the advertised information.
 You will need your email and password to log in to your account.